tenzinl4ma/Unit1-2025/Quiz/quizz006.md

 # This is the random password generator

 ### you can choose to include the special char or not
-### I have included time to create more realiastic and if user ask for length of 20 char password will be in red and have add password length strenth and limitation.
+### I have import time system to create more realiastic and it will ask user for length password.
+If the length of the password is 20 it will be in red  and it also have password length strenth and limitation.

 ## Flowchart